-Major Attraction: Hawkers food, variety of traditional Malay and Chinese delicacies.
+Major Attraction: Hawkers food, a variety of traditional Malay and Chinese delicacies.
 There is a Javanese stall selling ‘soto’ and ‘bakso’, which are basically noodle soup served with beef or chicken and plenty of other condiments.
-One of the most sought after add-on to the soup is the chicken feet!
+One of the most sought-after add-on to the soup is the chicken feet!

 What Else?: Fruits.
 A number of stalls are selling both local and imported fruits.
 When it’s durian season, here is one of the best place to get and enjoy this king of fruits

-Notes to Ponder: The place is dimly lit and almost at the middle of the street.
+Notes to Ponder: The place is dimly lit and almost in the middle of the street.
 Be extra careful with your belongings and also the moving traffic

 IV) Pasar Malam Kampung Air